Frequently Asked Questions

 10. Do you offer sober living housing?

 Yes.
-We partner with an exclusive sober living housing provider.
+We contract with our Sister Company, an exclusive sober living housing provider.
 Sober Living Properties homes are designed to work in concert with your recovery plan to deliver a more comprehensive and coordinated treatment program.

 11. Can I work and/or go to school during treatment?